 The U.S. federal Wire Act of 1961 (the "Wire Act") provides that anyone engaged in the business of betting or wagering that knowingly uses a wire communication facility for the transmission in interstate or foreign commerce of bets or wagers or information assisting in the placing of bets or wagers on any sporting event or contest, or for the transmission of a wire communication which entitles the recipient to receive money or credit as a result of bets or wagers, or for information assisting in the placing of bets or wagers, will be fined or imprisoned, or both.
 In 2011, the U.S. Department of Justice (the "DoJ") issued an opinion (the "2011 Opinion") to the effect that the conduct prohibited by the Wire Act was limited to sports gambling.
 In January 2019, the DoJ published an opinion (the "2019 Opinion") reversing that position.
 As a result of the 2019 Opinion, NPI, along with the NHL and Pollard, commenced litigation in federal district court in New Hampshire challenging the 2019 Opinion.
 In June 2019, the U.S. District Court for the District of New Hampshire ruled that the Wire Act is only applicable to sports betting and related activities (the "NH Decision").
 The NH Decision also set aside the 2019 Opinion, leaving the 2011 Opinion as the DoJ's only stated opinion on the subject.
 The DoJ appealed the NH Decision in October 2019, and a hearing on the appeal took place in June 2020.
-In January 2021, the United States Court of Appeals for the First Circuit denied the appeal by DoJ seeking to appeal the decision of the United States Court of Appeals for the First Circuit, permitting state-run lotteries and their suppliers to continue to sell lottery products online without the immediate threat of federal prosecution for such activities.
+In January 2021, the United States Court of Appeals for the First Circuit denied the appeal by DoJ seeking to uphold the 2019 Opinion.
+By denying the appeal, the Court confirmed the previous 2011 Opinion, which concluded that the Act applies only to sports betting.
+In June 2021, the DoJ declined to appeal the decision of the United States Court of Appeals for the First Circuit, permitting state-run lotteries and their suppliers to continue to sell lottery products online without the immediate threat of federal prosecution for such activities.